vimanasystems/ZeroTrustBSD/INDEX.md

 ## Many more to come
 ### I am amazed by the scientifics.

-## 🏛 Deployment Use Case: All Cantons of Luxembourg
+## 🏛 Deployment Use Case: EU Sovereign Next Generation Firewall

 Securely interconnect EU organizations over **service-provider MPLS** using: